-The District and MFT agree to meet on any proposed school model that extends the school day/year.
+The District and MFT agree to meet to develop a Memorandum of Agreement (MOA) on any proposed school model that extends the school day/year.
+(Section C. Process for Approval to Changes to School Schedule).

 2. Professional Meetings: An important function of a teacher is to work with students on an individual basis and to work with the families.
 To facilitate this goal, a longer teacher's day may occasionally be necessary.
 Moreover, meetings may occasionally necessitate a longer workday.
-Extension of the teacher's day beyond seven and three quarters (73⁄4) hours shall not be regularly assigned.
+Extension of the teacher's day shall not be regularly assigned (see Paragraph 1 in this section for voting mechanism to extend the workday).
 If frequent or lengthy extension of the workday is required, a teacher shall be paid at the hourly flat direct instruction rate, or an alternative duty schedule shall be arranged by mutual agreement between the teacher and the principal/supervisor.